iaintageek/Data-Analytics-using-Tableau-Creation-of-Dashboards/README.md

 What additional external datasets may be useful to obtain greater insights into customer preferences and propensity to purchase the products?

 Outcomes:
-Dashboards based on the insights.
+Dashboards based on the insights